spacetelescope/jwst/docs/jwst/associations/level2_asn_technical.rst

   Program number for which this association was created.

 target *optional*
-  The APT target number of all the exposures in the association.
+  Target ID for which this association refers to.
+JWST currently uses the TARGETID header keyword in the stage 2 exposure files, but there is no formal restrictions on value.

 version_id *optional*
   Version identifier.
 DMS uses a time stamp with the format